AIARE LEVEL 1 BACKCOUNTRY COURSE

 Easy – Moderate

-Field Location – Vail Valley, Vail Pass or Fremont Pass
+Field Location – Vail Valley, Vail Pass, Fremont Pass and/or surrounding areas

-Students should be prepared to travel in backcountry terrain by ski or splitboard (or snowshoe, if no other option).
-The course takes place in mountainous terrain, at altitude.
-At times, weather can be harsh.
-As a result, we urge that students come prepared for unfavorable conditions.
-Suggestions for proper attire are located in the “to bring” tab.
+Participants should be prepared to travel in backcountry terrain by ski or split board (snowshoes are acceptable if no other option).
+All AIARE Level 1 Backcountry courses take place in mountainous terrain, at altitude.
+Apex encourages students to come prepared for all mountain weather conditions.

 WHAT TO BRING